 The purpose of the Dance Department is to educate students in the physical disciplines, cultural traditions, and expressive possibilities of dance.
 We provide the opportunity to study and experience dance as technique, composition, history, theory, and performance in the context of a liberal arts education.
-Our five ensembles study and perform throughout the academic year at the ’62 Center for Theatre and Dance and at venues on and off campus.
+Our four ensembles study and perform throughout the academic year at the ’62 Center for Theatre and Dance and at venues on and off campus.
 Participation in these ensembles is through audition as well as by invitation of the directors.

 Our department regularly offers workshops, master classes, artist residencies, internships, performances, field trips, and collaborations that reflect the vital role of dance in our community.
 Our courses can be taken for academic credit and/or physical education credit.